 Should you hire an attorney for a Third DUI in 10 years?

 As you can see, the potential outcomes of a third DUI within a 10 year period can be devastating.
-This is why it is so important to hire a Georgia Criminal Defense Attorney with experience handling DUI cases to handle your case, especially if you have prior DUIs.
+This is why it is so important to hire a Georgia DUI Defense Attorney with experience handling DUI cases to handle your case, especially if you have prior DUIs.
 Because judges have so much discretion and jurisdictions vary so wildly with regards to sentencing, you need a lawyer who knows the players in your jurisdiction.
 A good attorney knows the law, yes, but also knows which arguments are likely to succeed with the prosecutors and judges in your court.
 This experience is invaluable.

 - First Lifetime DUI

 - Fourth or Subsequent DUI in 10 Years

 - Juvenile Court DUI